provenance-io/p8e-gradle-plugin/README.md

     contractProject = "contracts" // defaults to "contract" protoProject = "protos" // defaults to "proto"

+    // Output source classes will be written in this language. language = "java" // defaults to java - current options are ["java", "kt"]
     // Package locations that the ContractHash and ProtoHash source files will be written to. contractHashPackage = "io.p8e.contracts.example"
     protoHashPackage = "io.p8e.proto.example"